notgull/piet-hardware/CONTRIBUTING.md

 ## Testing

-All changes submitted to this repository are run through our Drone CI system.
+All changes submitted to this repository are run through our CI system.
-Our CI scripts are stored [here](https://src.notgull.net/notgull/ci).

 ## DCO